-Major incident declared after leak at Poole Harbour
+Major incident declared after oil leak at Poole Harbour

-A pipeline has been shut down after reports of an oil spill
+A pipeline has been shut down after an oil spill

-A major incident has been declared after barrels of reservoir fluid leaked into the water in Poole Harbour.
+A major incident has been declared after oil leaked into the water in Poole Harbour from the UK’s largest onshore oil field.

-The leak occured at a pipeline operated by Perenco, Poole Harbour Commissioners (PHC) said on Sunday.
+Approximately 200 barrels of reservoir fluid was released into the harbour after the leak occured at Wytch Farm oil field in Dorset on Sunday.

-Reservoir fluid can include types of oil and the PHC has activated its oil spill plan in response.
-The pipeline has also been shut down, with booms placed on either side of the leak, the organisation told BBC News.
+Poole Harbour Commissioners activated its oil spill plan in response.
+A pipeline has also been shut down, with booms placed on either side of the leak, the organisation told BBC News.

 They said in a statement: “It is estimated that approximately 200 barrels of reservoir fluid has been released into the water column in Poole Harbour.